adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

+* Fix gls of the result of gls to return the same thing, not the entityset
+* Change GraphObject to NewObject in New-GraphItem
 * Show-GraphHelp should take a uri
 * Get-GraphType should take a URI
 * Remove default of not waiting for metadata